Skip to content

 “This examination will provide farmers with long-term confidence that they are being fairly dealt with and are receiving the best value for their product.

-“Without scrutiny, they could be faced with similar issues that they have impacted their lives and businesses for decades.”
+“Without scrutiny, they could be faced with similar issues that have impacted their lives and businesses for decades.”